Prerequisites

 - Have a Heex CLI

-- Have a USER_SECRET_KEY.
+- Have a API_KEY.
 Should be accessible in your personnal space on the heex cloud platform.

 Usage

-Subcommand | Description |
+| Subcommand | Description |

-create | Create a new implementation on the cloud. |
+| create | Create a new implementation on the cloud. |

-create-template-file | Advanced usage: creates a template file for implementation creation configuration. |
+| create-template-file | Advanced usage: creates a template file for implementation creation configuration. |

 How to create a new implementation

-2 different ways to create a new implementation on the cloud, both using the commandcreate
+2 different ways to create a new implementation on the cloud, both using the commandcreate:

 - Create an implementation only by name and some optional description, using the 2 subcommands:

-: Must be unique on your cloud workspace.--description
+--name: Must be unique on your cloud workspace.--description: Description for your implementation.

 - Another way to create an implementation is to use a configuration file that contains all the data you want to generate, if you want to use it: